mprat21/ssms-old/docs/ssmsinstallconfig/installerbased/configutilprogram.md

        opt/KOBIL/SSMS/modules/kernel/mgt and opt/KOBIL/SSMS/modules/kernel/svc to this directory opt/KOBIL/SSMS/tomcat/lib

 **Please note that KOBIL does not guarantee the correct functioning of other drivers than the ones delivered.**
+:warning: **Please note that KOBIL does not guarantee the correct functioning of other drivers than the ones delivered.**

 ## Configuration of the Oracle Client in the CU